yanamal/dog-bed/index.md

 I organized this tutorial in a hierarchical way, so you can get an overview before digging in, and so it's easier to skip parts that are irrelevant to you.

-Whenever you see one of these boxes with a triangle at the top, you can click to expand (or collapse) the contents.
+Whenever you see one of these boxes with a triangle at the top, you can (and probably should) click to expand the contents.
+Click again to collapse it.

+If you find any problems or have questions, feel free to [file an issue](https://github.com/yanamal/dog-bed/issues), since this is hosted on GitHub!
+Or let me know in some other way.

 </details>

-# Animal Donut Dog Bed Tutorial

-Or, if that sequence of nouns is too hard to parse: A tutorial for making a bed for dogs which is both donut-shaped and also resembles an animal.

 ![Monkey Bed](assets/images/finished/PXL_20240219_054512474.jpg)